 As a child I loved reading.
 My sister and I would go to the library every week and take out the maximum allowance of books and read as many as we could.
 One of the extra benefits of having a twin was that we could get twice as many as we swapped and read each others after we had finished our own!
 We also always had a large collection of our own books at home on the shelves.
 So when I had children, naturally one of the things I wanted to make sure I instilled in them is a love of reading.

-I am still working on this and we are still quite early on in our reading journey as the boys are 5, 4 and 2 years old.
-Mr Z is progressing well with his reading, and the younger two have not yet started but they are never too young to enjoy a book – either exploring it by themselves just looking at the pictures and words, or sharing a book with an adult.
+With a 5, 4 and 2 year old, we’re still early on in our journey and this is always a work in progress.
+My eldest, at 5, is progressing well with his reading, and the younger two still never too young to enjoy a book – either exploring it by themselves just looking at the pictures and words, or sharing a book with an adult.

-This is Mr Z at around 3 months old!
-I did get quite overexcited and prepared him a shelf of books in his baby nursery before he was even born!
-We still have most of these books and they have been enjoyed by all three of the boys throughout the years, and of course we have added lots more to our collection since then!
+This is Mr Z at around 3 months old.
+I did get overexcited and prepared him a shelf of books in his baby nursery before he was even born!
+We still have most of these books and they have been enjoyed by all three of the boys throughout the years, and of course we have added lots more to our collection since then.

 I’ve listed many of our favourites in a book recommendations for toddlers post.
-I also got him Arabic books before he was born!
+I also got him Arabic books before he was born – never too early to start!
 We still have a couple of those, but you can see a post of Arabic books for kids which we got more recently from Kuwait.